Core Values of Education and Faith

-Midtown Lutheran Preschool nurtures and educates children to be wholehearted, compassionate, principled individuals who contribute positively to the world community.
+Midtown Lutheran Preschool nurtures and educates children in a Christian setting to be wholehearted, compassionate, principled individuals who contribute positively to the world community.

-Our philosophy is driven by the beliefs that children:
+Our philosophy is driven by the beliefs and values that children:

 The primary early educational researchers to whom we look to guide our practice are constructivist theorists Jerome Bruner, John Dewey, Lev Vygotsky, humanistic theorist Carl Rogers, and ecological theorist Urie Bronfenbrenner.

 Constructivists believe that children learn best when they are able to explore their environment and construct their own knowledge.
 The more experiences they have, the more they are able to learn because new learning is based on prior knowledge.
 Teachers help set up activities that will help answer children's inquiries through discovery.
 This process encourages children to be curious and problem solve.
 Read more about constructivism here: http://www.thirteen.org/edonline/concept2class/constructivism/

 Humanists believe in the education of the whole child.
 Educators are to be facilitators as children have intentional needs to learn.
 The goal in a humanist classroom is to create an autonomous and fully-functioning individual.
 You can read some ideals of Carl Rogers here http://www.simplypsychology.org/carl-rogers.html

 Lastly, human ecological theorists believe that the child's environment affects development in very individual ways.
 There are many direct and indirect layers of a child's world and we need to consider these when guiding learning and emotional development.
 Read more about Urie Bronfenbrenner's ecological system here: http://daviddutch.com/eacnewsletter/january/page6.php